yognyanov/iphone-medias-importer/README.md

 # iPhone Media Importer
+iPhone Media Importer is a lightweight macOS app that helps you transfer iPhone photos and videos to your Mac in a clean, organized, and reliable way.

 iPhone Media Importer is a macOS desktop app for transferring photos and videos from an iPhone to a Mac in a clean and organized way.